Peter Blum Edition

 Peter Blum Edition, is an American fine art print and artist book publisher, located in New York City.
-Peter Blum Edition was founded by Peter Blum in 1980, where Blum had published numerous books and print editions with artists such as Louise Bourgeois, Alex Katz, and James Turrell, among many others.
+Peter Blum Edition was founded by Peter Blum in 1980, where Blum had published numerous books and print editions with artists such as Barbara Kruger, Alex Katz, and Louise Bourgeois, among many others.
 The Peter Blum print edition projects range from single print to traditional portfolio to installation specific portfolio editions.
 The book projects are all limited edition and range from artist monographs to historical surveys to special editions that include original prints.